Undergraduate Academic Policies and Information

 All music degree programs can be completed in eight semesters; however, nine semesters may be necessary for the Bachelor of Music Education degree.
 The Bachelor of Music Education degree is the approved teacher education program for students planning to teach elementary and/or secondary music and is the only means to Illinois state certification.

-The Conservatory of Music is a department of the Division of Conservatory, Art and Communication at Wheaton College.
-Those wishing to pursue a Bachelor of Music or Bachelor of Music Education degree should use the Conservatory of Music application.
+Those wishing to pursue any Bachelor of Music degree (including the Bachelor of Music Education degree) should use the Conservatory of Music application available online.

 Current Liberal Arts students desiring to enroll in a B.M./B.M.E. degree program must complete the Music Information Profile, submit one Music Teacher Recommendation, and schedule an audition.
 Any student currently taking private lessons may, by prior arrangement, use the private lesson jury as an audition.